top of page

 The pain, fear, anger, and anxiety can be extreme, sometimes chronic.
 Grief is usually long-term, feelings you revisit over a lifetime.
 Sometimes, the feelings can feel as if they are unendurable.

-Comfort Kit
+DBT Comfort Kit

 A Comfort Kit can be as simple as a small swatch of soothing fabric you keep in your pocket, or it could be a bit more involved.
-Yo can get creative and make a small pouch or a painted jar or nice fabric box in which to put your essential comfort kit items.
+You can get creative and make a small pouch or a painted jar or nice fabric box in which to put your essential comfort kit items.
 Whatever you decide, try to keep at least one comforting item with you at all times, and reach for it if you need to give yourself a little TLC.

 Something to touch (soft cloth, smooth stone, stress ball)